astropy/astropy/docs/fits/users_guide/users_tutorial.rst

 to get the value of the keyword targname, which is a string 'NGC121'.

-Although keyword names are always in upper case inside the FITS file, specifying a keyword name with PyFITS is case-insensitive, for user's convenience.
+Although keyword names are always in upper case inside the FITS file, specifying a keyword name in Astropy is case-insensitive, for the user's convenience.
 If the specified keyword name does not exist, it will raise a KeyError exception.